- Current Local Conditions and Forecast

 - Regional Radar Composite

-Your Emergency Management Division takes severe weather preparedness very seriously.
+Your Emergency Services Division takes severe weather preparedness very seriously.
 Since severe weather is the #1 potential widespread risk to Washtenaw County residents and businesses, storm preparedness activities takes top priority over everything else that we do.
 As StormReady accredited coordinators for the National Weather Service Skywarn Spotter program, we are engaged in numerous severe weather related activities year round.

-Your Emergency Management Division conducts several Skywarn Spotter training programs every year.
+Your Emergency Services Division conducts several Skywarn Spotter training programs every year.
 The courses are held throughout the community at the beginning of every severe weather season.
 The presentations are free of charge and are open to anyone at least 18 years old who is interested in being trained on severe weather recognition, reporting and protection procedures.

 The basic course is two and one half hours long, and Skywarn Spotter identification codes are issued to all who complete the training.
 Washtenaw County currently has approximately 400 trained citizens, amateur radio operators, police officers, firefighters, paramedics and public works officials.